The information on this page applies to borrowers in these programs:

 How will borrowers know when interest will start accruing again?

 Loan servicers should inform borrowers of the date when interest will start accruing again.
-The end date for the zero-interest period is currently set at December 31, 2020.
-Should that date change, we will update the HRSA website and contact recipient institutions.
+The end date for the zero-interest period is currently set at June 30, 2023.
+Should that date change due to a ruling regarding the Department of Education debit relief program, we will update this page and contact recipient institutions.

 Schools will not be responsible for repaying HRSA or absorbing any portion of the lost interest revenue.
 Keep accurate and complete documentation to record the interest waived, consistent with the record-keeping requirements already in effect.